 Kim’s aim is to make your experience at The Injury Clinic a relaxed and pleasant one, the very moment you walk through the door or pick up the phone to arrange your appointment.

-Leah’s aim is to have you relaxed and smiling every time you leave the clinic, feeling better than the last.
+You can be assured that throughout your experience at The Injury Clinic Physiotherapy, Sam’s aim is to have you relaxed and smiling every time you leave the clinic, feeling better than the time before.